Joomla Custom Fields in 2026: Capabilities, Limitations, and Practical Guidance for Administrators

 FieldsHelper::clearFieldsCache()or flush the Joomla cache to ensure updated values are reflected in front-end output

-The Joomla Web Services API (available from Joomla 4 onwards) exposes custom field values in article endpoints.
+The Joomla Web Services API exposes custom field values in article endpoints.
 A GET request to /api/index.php/v1/content/articles/{id} returns a fields array in the response JSON, containing each field's ID, name, and value.
 Writing field values via the REST API requires including the fields array in a PATCH request body.
-This makes Joomla custom fields viable as a data source or target for headless implementations and external integrations without requiring direct database access.
+This makes Joomla custom fields a viable data source or target for headless implementations and external integrations without requiring direct database access.

 When Custom Fields Are Not Visible in Joomla Admin

-This is one of the most frequently reported issues among Joomla administrators, and it almost always has one of four causes.
+This remains one of the most frequently reported issues among Joomla administrators, and it almost always has one of four causes.

 The Fields Plugin Is Disabled